GET INVOLVED IN SHAPING OUR WORK - YOUR VOICE NEEDS TO BE HEARD!

 Promoting and celebrating community connections

-• Roehampton Voice – our quarterly newsletter goes to every household in the ward
+• Roehampton Voice - our magazine goes out three times a year to all the households in the ward of Roehampton.

 • Developing our communications strategy and working with our partners and all community groups in the area so that everyone can find out what’s going in Roehampton.